grokify/go-nist-sp-800-53/docsrc/rev5/high_baseline/si.md

 ### SI-2 (2): Automated Flaw Remediation Status

-Determine if system components have applicable security-relevant software and firmware updates installed using {{ insert: param, si-02.02_odp.01 }} {{ insert: param, si-02.02_odp.02 }}.
+Determine if system components have applicable security-relevant software and firmware updates installed using automated mechanisms to determine if applicable security-relevant software and firmware updates are installed on system components are defined; the frequency at which to determine if applicable security-relevant software and firmware updates are installed on system components is defined;.

 Automated mechanisms can track and determine the status of known flaws for system components.

-system components have applicable security-relevant software and firmware updates installed {{ insert: param, si-02.02_odp.02 }} using {{ insert: param, si-02.02_odp.01 }}.
+system components have applicable security-relevant software and firmware updates installed the frequency at which to determine if applicable security-relevant software and firmware updates are installed on system components is defined; using automated mechanisms to determine if applicable security-relevant software and firmware updates are installed on system components are defined;.

 System and information integrity policy